DCSIMG

 • Lexical resource: Vocabulary is vital in IELTS General Writing Task 1, and if you use different words and spell them correctly, it will help you in your final score.

-Any type of communication needs some context to work, and letters are no exception, it is better to explain the reason you are writing from the beginning so your ideas can be articulated from there.
+Any type of communication needs some context to work, and letters are no exception.
+It is better to explain the reason you are writing from the beginning so your ideas can be articulated from there.

-But remember that you must always start having in mind the tone you are required to use.
+Remember that you must always start having in mind the tone you are required to use.
 For example:

-Formal/Semi-formal Informal
+Formal/Semi-Formal Informal

-Dear Sir/Madam,
+Dear Sir/Madam, Dear Sam,

-As you know, I’ll be away for this holiday, and I just want to tell you everything you should have in mind while you are taking care of my pet and my house…
+I am writing this letter to let you know that I can no longer work with your organization… As you know, I’ll be away for this holiday, and I just want to tell you everything you should have in mind while you are taking care of my pet and my house…

 Use the correct vocabulary according to the tone